55953/55953/README.md

 - 👋 Hi, I’m @55953
 - 👀 I’m interested in all aspects of computation in natural Sciences and Engineering
-- 🌱 I’m currently learning Simulation and Automation
+- 🌱 I’m constantly improving skills in Simulation and Automation
 - 💞️ I’m looking to collaborate on Universe matter compound formation
 - 📫 To reach out to me mail to 55953.kt@gmail.com